xdevguild/awesome-multiversx-dev-resources/readme.md

 ### Dev dApps

 - [MultiversX dApp template](https://github.com/multiversx/mx-template-dapp) - The official dApp template provided by the MultiversX team using React.js & Typescript.
 It's a basic implementation of [@multiversx/sdk-dapp](https://www.npmjs.com/package/@multiversx/sdk-dapp), providing the basics for MultiversX authentication and TX signing.
-- [MultiversX Playground](https://play.elrond.com/) - Smart contracts playground.
-You can choose from a couple of templates or write your smart contract.
-You can even build and deploy it.
-- [NFT service](https://github.com/multiversx/mx-nft-service) - GraphQl service to provide informations regarding nfts and auctions on MultiversX Blockchain
+- [NFT service](https://github.com/multiversx/mx-nft-service) - GraphQl service to provide information regarding NFTs and auctions on MultiversX Blockchain
 - [xExchange service](https://github.com/multiversx/mx-exchange-service) - Decentralized Exchange Service based on GraphQL
-- [Latest MultiversX Releases](https://multiversx.com/releases) - The feed to help you catch up with latest releases
+- [Latest MultiversX Releases](https://multiversx.com/releases) - The feed to help you catch up with the latest releases
-- [MultiversX Utils](https://utils.multiversx.com/) - This page offers an easy to use pack of utilities necessary for interacting with the MultiversX Blockchain
+- [MultiversX Utils](https://utils.multiversx.com/) - This page offers an easy-to-use pack of utilities necessary for interacting with the MultiversX Blockchain
 - [MultiversX Status page](https://status.multiversx.com/) - real-time status for public MultiversX services
 - [Trusted Co-Signer Service](https://github.com/multiversx/mx-multi-factor-auth-go-service) - It is the component that automates most of the Guardian processes and makes it easy for users to turn wallets into unbreakable vaults